fsiler/ksd/readme.md

 It would be appropriate to add a syntax check to `artisan app:name` so that this cannot occur.
 *  `artisan make:migration` doesn't seem to correctly handle multiple ``--create`` flags.
 *  `artisan` has many options but no autocorrect/suggest feature.
+*  `artisan` won't operate properly outside the root directory of a project- not sure if this is deliberate or a bug.
 *  Laravel leaves foreign key constraints off for SQLite by default.
 I consider this a serious data integrity bug; I've hand-patched the SQLite connector with code from [https://laracasts.com/discuss/channels/general-discussion/l5-sqlite-foreign-key-support](https://laracasts.com/discuss/channels/general-discussion/l5-sqlite-foreign-key-support).
 Will probably file bug report.
+*  **PR SENT** Eloquent Tables did not properly escape on output.

 ## Dead Ends
 - Larasset is a neat idea but requires more tooling than I had time to deal with in the short run.
 I think component-installer is ultimately better for this application.